 steel-framed wall.
 A wall with a cavity (insulated or otherwise) whose exterior surfaces are separated by steel framing members (i.e., typical steel stud walls and curtain wall systems).

 storefront.
-A nonresidential system of doors and windows mulled as a composite fenestration structure that has been designed to resist heavy use.
+A system of doors and windows mulled as a composite fenestration structure that has been designed to resist heavy use.
 Storefront systems include, but are not limited to, exterior fenestration systems that span from the floor level or above to the ceiling of the same story on commercial buildings, with or without mulled windows and doors.

 subsystem meter.
 A meter placed downstream of the energy supply meter that measures the energy delivered to a load or a group of loads.